ttrikn/PBDD/README.md

 * scipy 1.10.1

 ## Running
-To get a quick start, you can download the pretrained unsupervised representation model from [[Pretrained Model]](https://pan.baidu.com/s/1hKf3CdJjHeh9KBeZv6OIrA?pwd=0dph) and put into folder `model`, then you should adjust the configuration in the `param.py` to meet your device requirements.
+To get a quick start, you can download the pretrained unsupervised representation model from [[rot Model]](https://pan.baidu.com/s/1hKf3CdJjHeh9KBeZv6OIrA?pwd=0dph) and put into folder `model`, then you should adjust the configuration in the `param.py` to meet your device requirements.
 After all the preparation work is completed, you can run the following command to start training.
 ```
 python main.py
 ```